ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 Building on the ACE framework {{RFC9200}} and the foundation provided in {{RFC9594}}, this application profile enforces access control for Clients that interact with the interface at the KDC specified in this document and with the interface at the Broker specified in {{I-D.ietf-core-coap-pubsub}}.

-In particular, the granularity of such access control takes into account the resource specifically targeted at the KDC or at the Broker, the operation requested by sending a request to that resource, and the specific role(s) that the requesting Client is authorized to have according to its corresponding access token uploaded to the KDC or to the Broker.
+In particular, the granularity of such access control takes into account the resource specifically targeted at the KDC or at the Broker, the operation requested by sending a request to that resource, and the specific role(s) that the requesting Client is authorized to have according to its corresponding access token uploaded at the KDC or at the Broker.

 Furthermore, the interactions that a Client has with the KDC and with the Broker are secured as per the specific transport profile of ACE used (e.g., {{RFC9202}} and {{RFC9203}}).